bfjnaude/dnd/dnd.md

 #### 30th of Kythorn 1453

-Thorin and Peren find themselves in a cell, inside a stiflingly hot cave, after an unfavorable encounter involving some cultist, and a stray fireball bead for a certain gnome warlock.
+Thorin and Peren find themselves in a cell, inside a stiflingly hot cave, after an unfavorable encounter involving some cultist, and a stray fireball bead from a certain gnome warlock.

 A newcomer, Yasheira, is dragged into their cell by some flame cultist henchmen.
 After acquaintances are made, it becomes clear that an escape has to be made if they plan to survive.